Dubai (2001 film): Plot

-Upon release, Ravi leaves to Dubai, where he emerges as a successful businessman in a short time.
+Upon release in 2000, Ravi leaves to Dubai, where he emerges as a successful billionaire in a short time.
 His business empire is spread all over the Middle East.
-He is assisted by Chandran Nair, an over-enthusiastic NRI.
+He is assisted by Chandran Nair, an over-enthusiastic NRI and Yousaf, a gentle young office attender.
 Ravi's sudden acquisition of exponential financial power and influence makes him an enemy of many who are eagerly waiting for a chance to finish him off.

 Swaminathan, a businessman and a fatherlike figure for Ravi, is in deep financial trouble.
-He wins a lawsuit and gains several million Dirhams, but Vincent Sebastian, his cunning attorney, cheats him by conspiring with Kishan Narayan Bhatta, an underworld don from Mumbai.
-Vincent kills Swaminathan and his wife, after forcefully transferring properties to his name.
-Ammu, Swaminathan's daughter reaches Dubai from Bangalore for the funeral.
+He wins a lawsuit and gains several million Dirhams, but Victor Sebastian, his cunning attorney, cheats him by conspiring with Kishan Narayan Bhatta, an underworld don from Mumbai.
+Victor kills Swaminathan and his wife, after forcefully transferring properties to his name.
+Amritha (Ammu), Swaminathan's daughter reaches Dubai from Bangalore for the funeral.
 Ravi promises her that he will recover her property.
 Bhatta tries many ways to resist Ravi.
 Lieutenant Kiran Cheriyan Pothan, once a subordinate of Ravi in the Army, is in love with Alice - sister of Ravi.
 Ravi Mammen, while coming to know about this relationship, decides to make Kiran a responsible individual hands over the reins of business to him.

 Chandran Nair, who was holding huge power over Ravi, finds Kiran to be his enemy and joins Bhatta.
 In the absence of Ravi, he plots the murder of Kiran and Ammu.
-However they are saved by an Arab servant.
+Chandran Nair tells Kiran to take Ammu to a farmhouse, in the outskirts of Dubai.
+Yousaf drops them both to the farmhouse.
+On the way back, Bhatta's men capture Yousaf and takes him to Bhatta.
+There, he finds Chandran Nair was cheating them for his own gains.
+After being not ready to join them to destroy Ravi, Chandran Nair shoots and kills Yousaf.
+That night they trespass into the farmhouse and kidnaps Ammu and Victor stabs Kiran from behind.
+Bhatta asks his men to set fire on the farmhouse where Kiran is lying, dying.
+However he is saved by an Arab servant.
+Ravi Mammen returns in short time, where Chandran Nair receives him from the airstrip.
 Ravi Mammen realises the role of Chandran Nair behind the plot.
 Chandran Nair shoots himself and is killed.
 Bhatta asks Ravi to visit him in his resort to agree a final settlement, where he discovers K. J. Nair to be the brains behind Bhatta.
 Ravi kills K. J. Nair at his guest house in Delhi after which he flies back to Dubai to face Bhatta.
-Ravi succeeds in saving Ammu with the help of Kiran, and during the ensuing struggle, Vincent gets killed by Kiran.
+Ravi goes to Bhatta's guest house and fights his men and intimidates him about where Ammu is hidden.
+He succeeds in saving Ammu with the help of Kiran, and during the ensuing struggle, Victor gets killed by Kiran.
 On his way back again, they are blocked by Bhatta, but in the violent fight that follows, Bhatta is killed after getting his head chopped by the fan of a helicopter.
 The film ends with Ravi, Ammu and Kiran leaving in the same helicopter which killed Bhatta.